NightWingbat/IP_lib/README.md

 ## 0.0.3

 1. Complete the joint debugging of ELITESTEK hyper_ram IP and spi_Slave, and be able to achieve CH347 data loop through hyper_ram

+## 0.0.4

+1. Complete the modification of asynchronous FIFO in reset release, read/write counting, and additional signals, and adopt the binary counter to Gray code conversion method again